-57.5 Absence from Work
+55.5 Absence from Work

-Notwithstanding clause 57.4.1, in the event that a sales employee is absent from work for a period exceeding one (1) month, the following conditions will apply:
+Notwithstanding clause 55.4.1, in the event that a sales employee is absent from work for a period exceeding one (1) month, the following conditions will apply:

 - a. the Corporation will pay the monthly vehicle allowance for the first full or partial calendar month of absence; - b. the Corporation will pay an allowance of one-hundred and fifty dollars (\$150) for subsequent, consecutive calendar months of absence, up to a period of one (1) year from the first date of absence.
-This monthly allowance will be paid at the end of the month to which it applies; - c. when the sales employee is going to be absent from work for a period of one (1) full year he/she may elect to have the monthly allowance paid in a lump sum at the beginning of the period of absence.
-Should the employee return to work prior to the planned return date, the allowance amounts already received will offset eligible payments detailed in clause 57.4.1.
-In the event he/she ceases to be an employee of the Corporation during the leave of absence, any allowance amounts paid in the form of a lump sum for the period following the end of employment will be repaid to the Corporation by the employee; - d. notwithstanding clause 57.5 b), the following shall apply: - if the employee returns on or before the fifteenth (15th) day of the calendar month, the Corporation will pay the full monthly allowance as set out above for the month in which he/she returns; - if the employee returns after the fifteenth (15th) day of the calendar month, the Corporation will pay an allowance of one-hundred and fifty dollars (\$150) for the month in which he/she returns.
+This monthly allowance will be paid at the end of the month to which it applies; - c. when the sales employee is going to be absent from work for a period of one (1) full year they may elect to have the monthly allowance paid in a lump sum at the beginning of the period of absence.
+Should the employee return to work prior to the planned return date, the allowance amounts already received will offset eligible payments detailed in clause 55.4.1.
+In the event they cease to be an employee of the Corporation during the leave of absence, any allowance amounts paid in the form of a lump sum for the period following the end of employment will be repaid to the Corporation by the employee; - d. notwithstanding clause 55.5 b), the following shall apply: - if the employee returns on or before the fifteenth (15th) day of the calendar month, the Corporation will pay the full monthly allowance as set out above for the month in which they return; - if the employee returns after the fifteenth (15th) day of the calendar month, the Corporation will pay an allowance of one-hundred and fifty dollars (\$150) for the month in which they return.